syucream/jmeter-http2-plugin/README.md

 2. Copy HTTP2Sampler.jar, netty-all.jar, netty-tcnative.jar and hpack.jar to lib/ext of jmeter directory

+  * If you use gzip encoding, you must prepare jzlib.jar too.

 3. Run JMeter

 4. Write your test scenario with HTTP2Sampler